Last updated 21st April 2021

 Does Canon Matter?

 Canon matters for official publications and for authors writing those publications.
-For your campaigns and adventures, for fanzines, or fan websites, Your Glorantha Will Vary.
+For your campaigns and adventures, for the Jonstown Compendium, fanzines, or fan websites, Your Glorantha Will Vary.
 We strive to ensure that official publications stick to canon so that your Glorantha can vary as much or as little as you want.
 However, that is a restriction on our interpretations of Glorantha, not yours.
 Again, always remember Your Glorantha Will Vary.

-The among the most important Gloranthan works are:
+The most important Gloranthan works are:

 The Guide to Glorantha (2016)